 |Docosahexaenoic acid (DHA)||Omega-3||Oily fish|

-We can help to prevent oxidation of fats in the blood by consuming a diet rich in antioxidants.
-One problem is the modern Western diet is high in overly processed junk food (note: not all processed foods are bad: read our article here) that are, not only high in saturated fats, but also contain large amounts of cheap vegetable oils.
-Some of these vegetable oils have been hydrogenated and are high in trans fats that are atherosclerotic, ie plaque forming, as mentioned above.
-These vegetable oils are also high in omega-6s; but not the good omega-6s found naturally and in nuts and seeds, but processed omega-6s which have been damaged by oxidation.
-By consuming these you are consuming oxidised fats with a high risk of their fate being plaque formation.
+The modern Western diet is high in overly processed junk food that are full of saturated fats, and contain large amounts of cheap vegetable oils.
+Some of these vegetable oils have been hydrogenated and are high in trans fats that have the plaque forming capabilities mentioned above.
+These vegetable oils are also high in processed omega-6s which have been damaged by oxidation.
+By consuming these, you’re consuming oxidised fats with a high risk of their fate being plaque formation.
+However, not all processed foods are bad, read our article to find out more.

-The healthy eating guidelines suggest around 30-31% of total energy intake should be from fats.
-From this around 10% should be from saturated fats.
-Although saturated fats aren’t as bad as we’ve been lead to believe, do bear in mind that diets too high in saturates have been associated with high cholesterol levels and also that none of the saturated fatty acids are essential, so we don't need them per se; they are, however, excellent sources of energy and should not be shunned.
+The healthy eating guidelines suggest that less than 35% of our energy intake should be from fats.
+From this, no more than 11% should be from saturated fats.
+None of the saturated fatty acids are essential, so we don't need them but they’re an excellent source of energy and shouldn’t be shunned.

-ALA supplements are also available, but don’t overdo these: exceptionally high intakes of supplementary ALA have been linked to a higher incidence of prostate cancer in men.
+Marine algae supplements also provide EPA and DHA, and ALA supplements are available, but don’t overdo these.
+Exceptionally high intakes of supplementary ALA have been linked to a higher incidence of prostate cancer in men.

-The level of polyunsaturated fats in Huel provide an ideal ratio of omega-3s:omega-6s – i.e. just under 1:1.
-The total polyunsaturates level in Huel is higher than some sources recommend; for example, the Nordic Nutrition Recommendations (2014) suggest polyunsaturates should be below 10% of total energy intake (3).
-But these recommendations are based on data collected from people who consume high fat junk foods where the polyunsaturates have been exposed to oxidative damage.
-The polyunsaturates in Huel are from natural ingredients that have been protected from oxidation.
-The higher level of polyunsaturates in Huel is necessary to provide sufficient ALA conversion to EPA and DHA, as well as ample LA; at 10% of the total energy intake, there wouldn’t be sufficient amounts at 2,000 calories for the optimal intakes of the fatty acids discussed above.
+The level of polyunsaturated fats in Huel Powder provides an ideal ratio of omega-3s:omega-6s (just under 1:1).
+The total polyunsaturates level is higher than some sources recommend, for example, the Nordic Nutrition Recommendations suggest polyunsaturates should be below 10% of total energy intake.
+These recommendations are based on data collected from people who consume high-fat junk foods where the polyunsaturates have been exposed to oxidative damage.
+The polyunsaturates in Huel Powder are from natural ingredients that have been protected from oxidation.
+The higher level of polyunsaturates in Huel Powder is necessary to provide sufficient ALA conversion to EPA and DHA, as well as ample LA.
+At 10% of the total energy intake, there wouldn’t be sufficient amounts at 2,000kcal for the optimal intakes of the fatty acids discussed above.

 #huel your Instagram photo for chance to feature here, and win a pouch of Huel.